Your next generation foreign exchange specialist

 Global Collections

-The answer to this problem lies in taking more control over the currency exchange process which will allow the exporter to maximise his profit whilst at the same time keeping his pricing competitive for the customer.
-Using CurrencyWave’s Global Collections facility, the exporter can invoice and collect the payment direct from the customer in the customer’s own currency.
+The answer to this problem lies in taking more control over the currency exchange process which will allow the exporter to maximise his/her profit whilst at the same time keeping his pricing competitive for the customer.
+Using the Global Collections facility, the exporter can invoice and collect the payment direct from the customer in the customer’s own currency.
 Then, by using Conversion Manager, the exporter can convert the currency at a time of their choosing and at near wholesale exchange rates.
 Alternatively, the foreign currency can remain in the currency account and accumulated with other funds.

 Risk Management